 This is the perfect book for very young readers to learn why we celebrate Martin Luther King, Jr. day. [picture book, ages 4 and up]

 The Watsons Go to Birmingham – 1963 by Christopher Paul Curtis

 A wonderful middle-grade novel narrated by Kenny, 9, about his middle-class black family, the Weird Watsons of Flint, Michigan.
 When Kenny’s 13-year-old brother, Byron, gets to be too much trouble, they head South to Birmingham to visit Grandma, the one person who can shape him up.
-And they happen to be in Birmingham when Grandma’s church is blown up. [chapter book, ages 8 and up]
+And they happen to be in Birmingham when Grandma’s church is blown up. [middle grade, ages 8 and up]

 I’m really proud of my son’s story he wrote for his Civil Rights Unit.
 He might not like that I put it up here but I am typing it up, typos and all:

 – August 28, 1963